Schwi-Dol/ConsoleClear/README.md

 # ConsoleClear
-A plug that "cleans" your console, it uses invisible characters to distance old commands from new ones
+A plugin that "cleans" your console, it uses invisible characters to distance old commands from new ones

 Utilities: